 Let us observe the fourth configuration displayed in Table 1 and the causal mechanisms at play.
-Our theoretical model in Fig.2 proposes eight conditions, where four are triggers of causal mechanisms and four are contextual conditions that enable the well-functioning of the process.
-As mentioned earlier, this distinction is core in PT but not in QCA, where both conditions and contexts are considered causally relevant.
+Our QCA model in Fig.2 proposes eight conditions, where four are triggers of causal mechanisms and four are contextual conditions that enable the well-functioning of the process.
+As mentioned earlier, this distinction is core in in-depth PT but not in QCA, where both conditions and contexts are considered causally relevant.
 In our empirical example, the cases N2 and B3 display a conjunction of two mechanisms that jointly produce training transfer effectiveness in this pair of cases.
 With every configuration being different, each one triggers a particular processes.

-Empirically speaking,
+Empirically speaking, to know how many conjunctural causal processes are operating in our conservative solution, one can just observe how many configurations are displayed by the solution: eight configurations (terms), each one of which constitutes a conjunctural causal process (macro process).
+Each conjunctural causal process contains a number of conditions triggering a number of mechanisms.
+To know how many micro causal processes are operating in the whole solution (not just in a single term) we can calculate the number of conditions triggering mechanisms in each term, and sum the total.
+In the case of our evaluation study, the eight configurations represented twelve conditions triggering mechanisms, which as such corresponds to twelve micro causal processes operating in the conservative solution.
+Within the scope of the article, it is not possible to elaborate on all of them.
+We refer to the original evaluation study [source anonymized] for all details.
+Fig. 4 visualizes how configuration 4 constitutes a two-way conjunction of mechanisms triggered by two causal conditions within four contexts.